vedantvakharia/Jarvis/source/content/Python/OOPS.md

 ```

 ##### Types of Decorators
-1. Basic Decorator (No Arguments) - This is the **simplest** form.
+1. **Basic Decorator / Function Decorators -** This is the simplest form.
 It doesn't accept any arguments itself — it only wraps a function.
+Takes a function as input and returns a new function.
 ```python
 # This is the **simplest** form.
 It doesn't accept any arguments itself — it only wraps a function.
 def simple_decorator(func):